Learn Canva AI

 How do I write good text-to-image prompts in Canva?

-Describe the subject, the style, the composition, the lighting, and the mood — and leave space for text if it's going in a post.
+Describe the subject, the style, the composition, the lighting, and the mood, then leave space for text if it's going in a post.
 "Summer sale image" is too vague; a detailed, brand-aware prompt gets usable output.
 Iro drills exactly this.

 Will AI designs look generic?